Mustapha-Aisha/ServeStack/README.md

-# Chopmoni NestJS API
+# ServerStack NestJS API

 ## Description
-Chopmoni is a full suite service platform that provide vendors with a holistic platform for order management, delivery and payment.
+ServerStack is a full suite service platform that provide vendors with a holistic platform for order management, delivery and payment.
 Target businesses are currently restaurants.

 ## Dependencies Installation